OptimalBits/node_acl/Readme.md

 to get the finest granularity possible, while in other situations you will give the *asterisk* permission for admin kind of functionality.

-A Redis and In-Memory based backends are provided, but the generic backend interface can be implemented for supporting other databases.
+A Redis, MongoDB and In-Memory based backends are provided, but the generic backend interface can be implemented for supporting other databases.

 Follow [optimalbits](http://twitter.com/optimalbits) for news and updates regarding this library.